THE CREATIVE WRITING PROGRAMME

 • Two-year programme.
 25 weeks of taught classes per year.
 Pitched at degree level

-• Four one-day weekend masterclasses over two years
+• Four one-day masterclasses over two years

 Enrolment